What is LeAD Labs?

 Results-orientation: Working intelligently, diligently, and with integrity to produce the highest quality products and services and pursue organizational goals

 - Leadership is a process of influence, not a formally assigned role or position.
-We believe that leadership can occur from any member at any level of an organization with or without a formal supervisory position.
+We believe that leadership can occur from any member at any level of an organization or community, with or without a formal title.
+Society benefits most when individuals in our schools, homes, and communities step up to lead.
+We focus research and practice on developing everyday leaders within and outside of the workplace to make the local community a better place.

 - Leaders are both born and made, and as such, develop non-linearly over the lifespan.
-The development of leaders can be accelerated through external supports such as leadership evaluation, assessment, and development.
+The development of leaders can be accelerated through external supports, such as leadership evaluation, assessment, and development.